kalthommusa/Linux_Server_Configuration_Project3/README.md

 The public IP address of the instance is displayed along with its name.

-My public IP address of the instance is : 52.47.127.157
+My public IP address of the instance is : 35.180.187.18

 ## Instance Configuration and Connection

   1. Download your instance Private Key from your profile, which starts with "LightsailDefaultKey" and with ".pem" extention.

-  2. In your local machine, rename the file to "Lightsail_Key.rsa " and save it in `~/.ssh/`
+  2. In your local machine, rename the file to "Lightsail_Key.rsa" and save it in `~/.ssh/`

   3. Change the permission: `chmod 600 ~/.ssh/Lightsail_key.rsa`

-  4. Connect to our Amazon Lightsail instance by using Ubuntu User `ssh -i ~/.ssh/Lightsail_Key.rsa -p 22 ubuntu@[PUT YOUR PUBLIC IP ADDRESS, IN MY CASE IS 52.47.127.157]`
+  4. Connect to our Amazon Lightsail instance by using Ubuntu User `ssh -i ~/.ssh/Lightsail_Key.rsa -p 22 ubuntu@[PUT YOUR PUBLIC IP ADDRESS, IN MY CASE IS 35.180.187.18]`
   Congrats!, you officially now have access to the server.

 ## Secure the Server